Kourtney Kardashian Hired Private Investigator To Catch Younes Bendjima Cheating, Reports ‘Radar Online’

 Kourtney Kardashian reportedly hired a private investigator to follow her former boyfriend, Younes Bendjima, in order to catch him cheating.

-According to an August 8 report by Radar Online, Kourtney Kardashian and Younes Bendjima’s split was revealed on Tuesday, and the pair called it quits after the Keeping Up with the Kardashians star allegedly busted him cheating.
+According to an August 8 report by Radar Online, Kourtney Kardashian and Younes Bendjima’s split was revealed on Tuesday, and the pair called it quits after the Keeping Up With the Kardashians star allegedly busted him cheating.

 Sources tell the outlet that Kardashian “feels like an idiot” after her split with Bendjima, and believes that she has “wasted two years of her life” on Younes.
 “In the end he was running around on her and she knew it, but he kept denying it,” the insider added, claiming Kourt hired a detective to figure it all out.

-The sources goes on to say that eventually Kourtney Kardashian found out that Younes Bendjima was “running around on her,” and even though she “knew it,” but continued “denying it,” until she couldn’t deny it any longer.
+The sources go on to say that eventually Kourtney Kardashian found out that Younes Bendjima was “running around on her,” and even though she “knew it,” she continued “denying it,” until she couldn’t deny it any longer.

 Kardashian’s suspicions reportedly started back in April, the same month that Tristan Thompson was busted cheating on Kourtney’s sister, Khloe Kardashian.
 Younes was allegedly seen with a mystery woman, and later she found out that he had been cheating on her.